 For graduate students, we offer the following program:

-Those who already have a degree in Art or a majority of credits in Art and wish to obtain K-12 licensure in Art Education should pursue the Graduate Certificate.
-The Graduate Certificate consists of 18 graduate credit hours plus any deficiencies in background Art courses.
-The program application deadline is April for Summer and Fall admission, or November for Spring admission.
-In addition, candidates will need to submit a digital Portfolio of 10-12 original Artworks as part of the admissions process.
+Those who already have a degree in Art or 24 credits in studio Art and with to obtain K-12 licensure in Art Education should pursue the Graduate Certificate.
+The Grad Cert consists of 16 graduate credit hours plus any deficiencies in background studio coursework.
+The program application deadline is April 15 for Fall admission.
+Candidates will need to submit a digital portfolio of 10-12 original artworks as part of the admissions process.
 Submission guidelines and review criteria are listed on the last page of the plan sheet.